Australia Destination Pavilion Wedding

 Introducing Emma and Matt

-Matt took Emma out to dinner for their 2 and a half year anniversary because Matt owed Emma dinner because he went away with the boys on Valentine’s Day..., he then asked her if she wanted to walk down by the river after work and Emma of course replied “No!
-I have heels on!” so Matt asked if there was anywhere else she would like to go.
-Emma said she would like to go to Kings Park, they always visited Kings Park on their big dates but hesitated on this occurrence because no doubt the park would so busy with tourists, however Matt agreed.
-As they were approaching their favourite view point, Matt asked Emma if she loved him?
-And if she would love him forever?
-Matt then pulled Emma backwards and turned her around whilst he got down on one knee and asked Emma to marry him.
+Matt took Emma out to dinner for their 2 and a half year anniversary because Matt owed Emma dinner because he went away with the boys on Valentine’s Day..., he then asked her if she wanted to walk down by the river after work and Emma, of course, replied “No!
+I have heels on!” so Matt asked if there were anywhere else she would like to go.
+Emma said she would want to go to Kings Park, they always visited Kings Park on their significant dates but hesitated on this occurrence because no doubt the park would so busy with tourists, however, Matt agreed.
+As they were approaching their favourite viewpoint, Matt asked Emma if she loved him?
+Also, if she would love him forever?
+Matt then pulled Emma backwards and turned her around while he got down on one knee and asked Emma to marry him.

 Emma immediately told Matt to get up, and then remembered to say "YES!".
-Matt proposed 3 weeks before we were due to come to the UK so we we were lucky enough to celebrate with Emma’s immediate family in Perth and then the rest of the families in England!
+Matt proposed three weeks before we were due to come to the UK, so we were lucky enough to celebrate with Emma’s immediate family in Perth and then the rest of the families in England!

-Back in 2015, I had the amazing opportunity of photographing Sarah and Craig's wedding in Bali, this is when I was first introduced to Emma as she was one of their wedding guests.
-Fast forward a few years later and I found an amazing late-night message asking if I would be willing to travel to Perth, Australia to photograph their wedding.
+Back in 2015, I had the fantastic opportunity of photographing Sarah and Craig's wedding in Bali, and this is when I was first introduced to Emma as she was one of their wedding guests.
+Fast forward a few years later, and I found an amazing late-night message asking if I would be willing to travel to Perth, Australia to photograph their wedding.